 Today ‘virtual’ wineries are an integral part of Napa’s wine scene – a winery that doesn’t necessarily own vineyards or own a winery.
 This is the role Amici played for many years – while they maintain a tiny vineyard on the slopes of the little known Jericho Canyon at the base of Mt.
 St. Helena in the northern part of the valley, just north of Calistoga (near their winery), they continue to source fruit from premium vineyards mostly in Napa but also selectively in Sonoma for all of their wines.

-We had the pleasure of initially tasting with their assistant winemaker; we started with the 2006 Sauvignon Blanc sourced from the Mello Vineyard in Yountville (only two wineries source from this particular vineyard).
+During our first visit with Amici Cellars, we had the pleasure of initially tasting with their assistant winemaker; we started with the 2006 Sauvignon Blanc sourced from the Mello Vineyard in Yountville (only two wineries source from this particular vineyard).
 Half of the grapes for this wine are the Musque Clone which is known for its very floral qualities on the nose.
 This wine is made in a crisp style, almost flinty both in the bouquet and on the palate with great citrus and guava flavors.

 The 2014 Amici Cellars Spring Mountain Sauvignon Blanc shows a nice interplay of both citrus blossom and stone fruit aromatics (apricot) along with hazelnut and almond (this nutty component becomes stronger as the wine breathes).
 A roundness on the palate with some creamy weight is balanced by decent acidity – lingering notes of spice and a lemon meringue tartness.